 Chardonnay - Serve with salads including Caesar salad, poultry, ham, and seafood including smoked seafood, shellfish, pasta, and mild cheese.

 Sauvignon Blanc - Serve with appetizers, chicken, ham, poached or grilled fish, pasta preferably with a tomato sauce, strong cheeses like blue cheese, and desserts (especially desserts using pears).

 RED WINE PAIRING (Grape Varieties: Pinot Noir, Merlot, Cabernet Sauvignon)

-Pinot Noir - Serve with chicken or turkey, roast beef, pork, lamb shank, game such as quail or pheasant, duck, fish – especially salmon, soft cheese and desserts including ones topped with nuts.
+Pinot Noir - Serve with chicken or turkey, roast beef, pork, lamb shank, game such as pheasant, duck, fish – especially salmon, soft cheese and desserts including ones topped with nuts.